Overview:

 2021-2022 was the fifth (no-cost extension) year of our project.
 We met with the TRs in the summer of 2021 to update them on our current theorization of the building practice so that they could repeat the cycles from the second year of the project (see above) and provide more refined enactments of the MEPs to test out our current conceptualization of the building practice.
 We then analyzed these enactments in order to further refine our conceptualization of the teaching practice of building on MOSTs.

-2022-2023 is the second no-cost extension year of our project.
-We will begin this sixth year of the project by finalizing our conceptualization of the teaching practice of building so that it can be utilized by teachers to help them take advantage of the MOSTs that occur in their classrooms.
-We will then shift to writing about and sharing the refined conceptualization of building on MOSTs with teachers, teacher educators, and researchers.
+2022-2023 was the second no-cost extension year of our project.
+We began this sixth and final year of the project by finalizing our conceptualization of the teaching practice of building so that it can be utilized by teachers to help them take advantage of the MOSTs that occur in their classrooms.
+We then shifted to writing about and sharing the refined conceptualization of building on MOSTs with teachers, teacher educators, and researchers.

 The core research questions of the project are: